JtPerez-Acle/NeuroSpark/API_ENDPOINTS.md

-# API Endpoints Documentation
+# KQML Parser Backend - API Documentation

-This document provides detailed information about all available API endpoints in the Agent Interaction Backend [0.7.1].
+This document provides detailed information about all available API endpoints in the Agent Interaction Backend.

 ## Base URL